rstacruz/stylelint-rscss/README.md

 > Validate CSS (and SCSS, Less, SugarSS) to RSCSS conventions

 stylelint-rscss is a plugin for [stylelint] to validate your code against [RSCSS] conventions.
-It supports SCSS (Sass), SugarSS and Less, as supported by Stylelint.
+It supports SCSS (Sass), SugarSS and Less, as supported by stylelint.

+As a stylelint plugin, it can be used with stylelint's [hundreds of rules](http://stylelint.io/user-guide/rules/) or other [stylelint configs](https://github.com/stylelint/stylelint-config-standard) to validate other good CSS practices as well.

 ![](docs/images/cli.png)